Search This Blog

 Many thanks to all who came along to the Peter Sefton Furniture School open day on Saturday.
 It was a great day with plenty of demonstrations including Peter's live, public, review of the new Quangsheng 62 Low Angle Jack plane.
 I won't ruin the suspense for you, but as far as I'm aware this is the first time a new plane has been reviewed in front of a public audience, on some very challenging timber, by an independent expert suggested on a public forum, and then made available for members of the crowd to try out for themselves.
 The results will be published in Furniture and Cabinetmaking Magazine as well as on the various forums.

 I was doing a bit of sharpening, showing some of the methods for honing trickier tools like cambered irons, skew chisels, fishtail chisels, shoulder plane irons and spokeshave irons with Richard Kell's honing guides.
-We also had some FAMAG drill bits available for inspection and copies of their new cataloge to hand out (if you'd like one just drop me an email and we'll pop it in the post).
+We also had some FAMAG drill bits available for inspection and copies of their new cataloge to hand out (if you'd like one just send us a message and we'll pop it in the post).
 I love the way people's eyes light up when they see their first FAMAG drills.

 A fantastic free barbecue kept everyone topped up with first rate grub (Waitrose beef burgers - yummy) the weather held and the laid back atmosphere made it a really memorable day all round.